ktzy0305/personal-website/posts/guitar-heros.md

 ---

 # Introduction
 In the realm of music, the guitar stands as a timeless symbol of artistic expression and sonic innovation.
 Its strings resonate with the stories of legendary musicians who have shaped the very fabric of our musical tapestry.
 As a devoted guitarist myself, I find immense joy in exploring the extensive world of guitarists who have left an indelible mark on the history of music.
-Join me on a journey as I introduce you to five extraordinary artists, each possessing a unique mastery of the guitar: Chuck Berry, Nile Rodgers, Slash, Kurt Cobain, and Richie Sambora.
+Join me on a journey as I introduce you to four extraordinary artists, each possessing a unique mastery of the guitar: Chuck Berry, Nile Rodgers, Slash and Richie Sambora.
 As we delve into their distinctive styles, contributions, and the magic they've woven into the chords of our lives, let's celebrate the guitar heroes who have set our hearts ablaze with their unparalleled talents.

 # 1. Chuck Berry